tgoodell/Town-Simulator/submissions/Guidelines.md

 # Submission Guidelines

-Upload a folder named _firstname-lastname_, replacing _firstname_ with your first name and _lastname_ with your last name,
+Upload a folder named _githubUsername_, replacing _githubUsername_ with your Github account name containing:
-containing:

 1. an executable .jar file
 2. the uncompiled Vehicle.java file